 Create/assign public IP: If this is selected, the Public IP type entry appears.

 Public IP type: Select either Dynamic or Static.
 If you select Static, the following appears:

 - Static public IP: Enter the IP address.

 Security Group: Specify a network security group for the restored VM or leave the default value of Auto Select.

 Restore as a managed VM: To restore virtual machines as managed virtual machines, select this check box.

 When you select this option, the restore operation creates virtual machine disks in the specified storage account, and then converts them to managed disks and attaches the disks to the restored virtual machine.

-Power ON Virtual Machine after Restore: To automatically start the virtual machine after the restore is complete, select this check box.
+To automatically start the virtual machine after the restore is complete, select Power ON Virtual Machine after Restore.

 The power state of the virtual machine does not affect subsequent backups.